 HVAC Replacement Cost in 2026: Complete Buyer's Guide

-We analyzed HVAC cost data across all 50 states to compile this guide.
-Here's what you need to know before spending thousands on a new system.
+This guide is built on HVAC cost data across all 50 states.
+Here is what to know before you spend thousands on a new system.

 HVAC Replacement Cost by System Type

-Not all HVAC systems are created equal.
-Here's what each type costs installed in 2026:
+Not every HVAC setup is the same job.
+Here is what each type costs installed in 2026:

-The trend in 2026: Heat pumps have become the default recommendation for most climates.
-The Department of Energy now recommends heat pumps as the most energy-efficient option for both heating and cooling in all but the coldest climates.
+Where things are headed in 2026: Heat pumps have become the default recommendation for most climates.
+The Department of Energy calls heat pumps the most energy-efficient option for both heating and cooling in all but the coldest places.
+See the heat pump vs gas furnace comparison to decide which makes sense for your house.

 What Drives HVAC Costs Up (or Down)